Cathedral of Junk: History

 In early 2010, both the Houston Chronicle and The Daily Texan reported that Mr. Hannemann worked full-time on the structure, living "mostly off of donations from guests".

-On March 9, 2010, the City of Austin received a complaint from one of Mr. Hannemann's neighbors about the structure.
-In response, the City of Austin informed Mr. Hannemann that a certificate of occupancy and a building permit would be required and that electrical wiring would need to be removed.
+On March 9, 2010, Austin received a complaint from one of Mr. Hannemann's neighbors about the structure.
+In response, the city informed Mr. Hannemann that a certificate of occupancy and a building permit would be required and that electrical wiring would need to be removed.
 Mr. Hannemann was further told that failure to comply by March 31, 2010, would result in the city bulldozing the structure.
 Travis Habersaat volunteered to draw the blueprints needed to get a building permit but then, on June 15, 2010, after several extensions had been granted, Mr. Hanneman announced that he would be dismantling the Cathedral of Junk.
-"The City has made me alter the Cathedral so much that little of its original charm is left" Mr. Hanneman explained.
-On June 22, 2010, after a conversation with then mayor Lee Leffingwell, The Daily Texan reported that Mr. Hannemann had changed his mind, and on November 16, 2010, the City of Austin and Mr. Hannemann reached an agreement regarding the structure: the property would be zoned single family residential and the following restrictions would apply:
+"The city has made me alter the Cathedral so much that little of its original charm is left" Mr. Hanneman explained.
+On June 22, 2010, after a conversation with then mayor Lee Leffingwell, The Daily Texan reported that Mr. Hannemann had changed his mind, and on November 16, 2010, the city and Mr. Hannemann reached an agreement regarding the structure: the property would be zoned single family residential and the following restrictions would apply:

 Mr. Hanneman must not advertise the structure as an event venue or public/tourist attraction, and must stop promoting the site on websites.
 The agreement does allow a few on-site events, such as private parties or occasional weddings, during the year.
 However, the owner must obtain the proper permits before holding any event.
 Current zoning requirements do not permit public events in residential areas zoned as single family because of compatibility issues such as excess noise, traffic, inadequate parking and sanitary facilities as well as other health and safety issues.